How to Become an SEO Manager

 As a Beginner, Where Should I Start in SEO Management?

-Hackathons and internships are also some fantastic ways to develop a real-world understanding of SEO work while making you a more desirable candidate in the eyes of employers.
+Hackathons and internships are also some fantastic ways to develop a real-world understanding of SEO best practises while making you a more desirable candidate in the eyes of employers.
 During these industry events, participants undertake a variety of SEO tasks and coding challenges while competing with others.

 Skill Set Required for an SEO Manager

 SEO management is a varied role that requires an equally varied skill set.
 To be a truly effective SEO manager/marketer, you need to possess diverse skills and feel confident in a number of disciplines, from IT and data analysis to stakeholder management and basic psychology.

 SEO managers help websites attract more traffic through analysing competitors’ SEO, compiling reports through Google Analytics and creating relevant content.
 You will conduct keyword research while also being expected to stay abreast of the latest developments to the Google algorithm.
 Your focus will primarily be on organic search, but you will also work on paid search marketing efforts.